fabiancelik/rich-voice-editor/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-To build the production build after changes in /src/index.js please use the following commands:
+To create the production build after changes in /src/index.js please use the following commands:

 ```shell
 npm i